Online LPN to BSN Programs in New Jersey: See Top NJ Schools

 What additional nursing skills will I gain in an LPN to BSN program in New Jersey?

 In addition, RNs must demonstrate the communication skills necessary to educate patients and their families about procedures, as well as provide information on how to prevent injuries and illnesses.
 RNs will also gain the leadership skills needed to supervise the work of LPNs.
+Along with higher pay and the added prestige of being a registered nurse comes a full range of new nursing duties above and beyond those of an LPN, elevating your skill set and opening up more job opportunities.

 What should I look for in an LPN to BSN program in New Jersey?

-First and foremost, you need a program that qualifies you to take the NCLEX-RN exam and for RN licensure eligibility in New Jersey, or any other jurisdiction you plan to practice.
+First and foremost, you should look for a program that qualifies you to take the NCLEX-RN exam and for RN licensure eligibility in New Jersey, or any other jurisdiction you plan to practice.
 This means program recognition by the New Jersey Board of Nursing, and program accreditation by the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN), should be a top priority.

 Another important quality to look out for in a program is a high NCLEX-RN exam pass rate.

-Also, you’ll need to find a program that is close enough to make attending on-campus classes, labs, and clinical rotations practical.
+Also, you might consider a program that is close enough to make attending on-campus classes, labs, and clinical rotations practical.
 However, not all LPN to BSN programs in New Jersey will have all of these elements, so make your decision using a combination that suits your needs the best.

 Can I get financial aid to help pay for my LPN to BSN program in New Jersey?

+Another major funding source is the State of New Jersey’s Higher Education Student Assistance Authority.
 Not all resources (especially federal programs) are available for all New Jersey LPN to BSN programs, however.
 The key to knowing what’s available is to speak with a financial aid officer at each of the schools you’re considering.

 Will earning my LPN to BSN degree online or through a hybrid program impact my ability to get licensed?

-Absolutely not; completing your nursing bachelor’s degree from a hybrid program will have no impact on your ability to obtain an RN license.
+No, completing your nursing bachelor’s degree from a hybrid program will have no impact on your ability to obtain an RN license.
 As long as you meet the standards of the New Jersey Board of Nursing, or the nursing board of any other state you intend to practice, you will be able to qualify for your license.

 In other words, as long as you graduate from a school that has been approved by the state board, it doesn’t matter if the program delivered courses partially online.
-Also, your LPN to BSN program should qualify you for the NCLEX-RN exam, so it would be properly accredited by the CCNE or ACEN.
+Also, your LPN to BSN program should qualify you for the NCLEX-RN exam, so it should be properly accredited by the CCNE or ACEN.

 Will employers care if I took some of my LPN to BSN classes online?